TeamNewPipe/documentation/docs/07_release_instructions.md

 ## Blog post

-> I do not know enough about blog post writing and publishing to fill in this section, I'll leave it to @opusforlife2 and @Poolitzer.
+The blog post writers need an up-to-date list of merged PRs numbered in chronological order.
+This is so that they can keep track of what changes have already been detailed in the draft blog post, and which ones still need to be added.
+So make sure that there is always at least one up-to-date "master copy" of the draft release notes available for them to review.

+The blog post should ideally be published before the GitHub release is made (so that the link to it works!), but in case of some delay, it is fine to let the blog post come later.
+It is far more important to get the release into users' hands sooner.

 - In order for the blog post to be published, ask @TheAssassin to "press the buttons" again
-- Once the blog post is ready (which, in optimal cases, should happen before the release is published, but that's not a must), add this block of text on top of the release notes on GitHub:
+- Once the blog post is ready, add this block of text on top of the release notes on GitHub:
     ```
     [:arrow_right: :arrow_right: :arrow_right: Read the blog post :arrow_left: :arrow_left: :arrow_left:](LINK_TO_BLOG_POST)
     ```